masalinas/poc-iam-keycloak-theme/README.md

 http://localhost:8080
 ```

-- Create a new reaml called poc.
+- Create a new realm called poc.
 - Set the new login theme called poc in this new realm.

 ![PoC Theme Configuration](captures/Realm_Theme_Configure.png "PoC Theme Configuration")